 Current colorectal screening recommendations

 - Starting at age 45, individuals with an average risk of colorectal cancer should undergo regular screening with one of six different tests (depending on patient preference and test availability).
 These tests include an FIT (fecal immunochemical test) or gFOBT (guaiac-based fecal occult blood test) every year, a stool DNA test every three years, a CT colonography or flexible sigmoidoscopy every five years, or a colonoscopy every 10 years.
 The recommendations do not prioritize any one test over another.
-See what testing options are available with El Camino Health.

 - Following a positive result from a non-colonoscopy screening test, a timely follow-up colonoscopy must be performed to prevent cancer.